 Under SB 253, corporations within scope will need to begin reporting in 2026 (using 2025 data), with a phased-in approach for indirect emissions (Scope 3) and mandated assurance levels.

-Starting 2026: Report Scope 1 and 2 emissions from prior fiscal year following GHG Protocol using 2025 data, and obtain limited 3rd party assurance for Scope 1 and 2.
+Starting 2026: Report Scope 1 and 2 emissions from the prior fiscal year following GHG Protocol using 2025 data and obtain limited 3rd party assurance for Scope 1 and 2.

 Starting 2030: Obtain reasonable 3rd party assurance for Scope 1 and 2 using 2029 data.